 Yes.
-The U.S. government has purchased more than 170 million doses of the updated boosters, and at this time, all COVID-19 vaccinations remain available to the public free of charge, regardless of immigration or insurance status, until those vaccines run out.
+The U.S. government has purchased more than 170 million doses of the updated boosters.
+All COVID-19 vaccinations will remain available to the public free of charge, regardless of immigration or insurance status, until those vaccines run out.

-The administration, however, has warned that without additional funding, it expects it will need to transition COVID-19 vaccine costs “to the commercial market” as early as January.
+Eventually, the COVID-19 vaccines will transition to the commercial market.
 When that occurs, the vaccines will likely be covered for most people with health insurance, similar to flu and other vaccines.
-People without insurance, however, would need to pay out of pocket (some governmental programs may be able to offer free or discounted vaccines).
+People without insurance, however, might need to pay out of pocket (some governmental programs may be able to offer free or discounted vaccines).